 Tenant repair responsibilities

 As your landlord, we are responsible for most repairs in your home.
-This usually includes things that were already in the property when you moved in or anything we’ve installed since.
+This is summarised in the tables in the drop downs below.

 We will: